 Oreo Cream Cheese Filling

-While the cakes are baking or cooling, prepare the oreo cream cheese filling.
-To a high speed blender or food processor, add 36 oreos.
-Pulse or blend until the oreos resemble a fine crumb and no large pieces remain.
+While the cakes are cooling, prepare the oreo cream cheese filling.
+Add 36 oreos to a high speed blender or food processor.
+Pulse until the oreos resemble a fine crumb and no large pieces remain.
 Add in the cream cheese and pulse/blend again until fully incorporated.

-Using an additional cake pan, line with foil or plastic wrap, and spread the oreo filling in an even layer.
-Take this cake pan and place in the refrigerator or freezer to chill while you prepare the frosting and wait for the cake to completely cool.
-This step will make it easier to assemble your cake, as the oreo filling will be too thick to spread otherwise.
+Using an additional cake pan lined with foil or plastic wrap, spread the oreo filling in an even layer.
+Place in the refrigerator to chill while you prepare the frosting.
 (Note: This is the same method used in my chocolate chip cookie dough cake recipe)

 Vanilla Cream Cheese Frosting

 In a large mixing bowl or in a standard mixer, beat the cream cheese and butter until light and fluffy (approximately 2 minutes).
 Add in vanilla extract and a pinch of salt.
 Gradually begin to add in powdered sugar and continue to mix.
-If the buttercream appears to thick to spread, slowly add in milk a tablespoon at a time until desired consistency is reached.
+If the frosting appears too thick to spread, add in a tablespoon of milk at a time until desired consistency is reached.

 To a cake stand or large plate, spread a thin layer of your cream cheese frosting.

-Remove the oreo filling layer from the refrigerator or freezer, and carefully take the layer out of the pan.
+Remove the oreo filling layer from the refrigerator and carefully take the layer out of the pan.
 Place this layer onto your cream cheese frosting on your cake.
 Lightly press down.

 Place your other cake layer on top, flipping this cake layer upside down so that the top of your cake has a flat bottom.
 Press down gently.

 Cover the entire cake with a thin layer of frosting.
 Smooth out the sides as much as possible.
 This will be your crumb coat.
-Chill the cake for about 20 minutes before using the remaining frosting to completely cover and frost the cake.
+Chill the cake for 15-20 minutes before using the remaining frosting to completely cover and frost the cake.

-(optional chocolate topping) In a small microwavable bowl, combine dark chocolate chips with milk.
+(Optional: chocolate topping) In a small microwavable bowl, combine chocolate chips with milk.
 Microwave in 20 second intervals, stirring after each interval, until the chocolate is completely melted and smooth.
 The consistency of the chocolate should be pourable.
+Add in black food coloring until desired color is achieved.
 Use a spoon to create large puddles around the top of the cake (as shown in the photo) and some drips down the sides of the cake.
-Before the chocolate hardens, use leftover cream cheese frosting to create dollops around the edge of the cake and press in additional oreo cookies as decoration.
+Before the chocolate hardens, use remaining cream cheese frosting to create dollops around the edge of the cake and press in oreo cookies as decoration.

 Let the chocolate completely set before slicing.
 This cake should serve approximately 12 people.
 Enjoy!

 Note: Cake is best enjoyed the day it is made.
-If leftovers remain, make sure to store in an air-tight container.
+Store in an air-tight container if leftovers remain.